Adam5Wu/ESPAsyncWebServer/README.md

 ## Async HTTP and WebSocket Server for ESP8266 Arduino
 This is a permenant fork of the [original project](https://github.com/me-no-dev/ESPAsyncWebServer).

-While I preserved the major "async" taste of the original project, much of the core HTTP component has be almost completely re-written, for either improved performance, better protocol compatibility, or new features.
+While I preserved the major "async" taste of the original project, much of the core HTTP component has been almost completely re-written, for either improved performance, better protocol compatibility, or new features.

 Handler-wise, this implementation should be compatible with the original project in terms of workflow.
 However, I may have some small adjustment on API parameters for better consistency and/or functionality improvements.